AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/visualizations/unlocking-insights-with-histograms.md

 jira: KT-13833
 thumbnail: KT-13833.jpeg
 ---
-# Unlocking insights with histograms: beyond averages in Analytics
+# Unlocking insights with histograms: beyond averages in [!DNL Analytics]

 _Discover the impact of histograms in analytics for insights beyond averages.
-Histograms reveal data patterns in customer behavior, visitor engagement, technical performance, and form errors, enabling deeper insights and informed decisions in Adobe Workspace._
+Histograms reveal data patterns in customer behavior, visitor engagement, technical performance, and form errors, enabling deeper insights and informed decisions in [!DNL Adobe] Workspace._

 Let's jump right in.
 You should be using [histograms](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/visualizations/histogram.html).
 I'm going to explain why, but I want to answer your first question: What in the world is a histogram?
 I get it.
 Most of the time, when you see a bunch of bars going up, you might think it's a bar graph.
 Yes, histograms do look similar, but I assure you, they are different.
 A bar chart compares things, whereas a histogram shows you how often a variable occurred.
 Take a look.
 Here's a bar chart: